-We’ve spent 28-years road-tripping together and today we’re sharing 30+ things to do on a road trip that is free or low-cost.”
+We’ve spent nearly 30-years road-tripping together and today we’re sharing 30+ things to do on a road trip that are free or low-cost.

 30 Things to do on a Road Trip that Won’t Break the Bank